Ralph-nait/Calculator/README.md

 7. the AC button is for ALL CLEAR all entry and C is for CLEAR the last entry (maybe just do clear all first for since it might be easier)

+>TODO
+> 1. Create a journal of what i learned to do